 For my full service interior design projects I charge a fixed flat fee for my design service based on the square footage of the room and the scope of work to be preformed.
+Full service design starts at $4,000 per room.
 My clients like knowing upfront exactly what they are receiving for their investment in my services.
 The budget for furnishings, accessories and any work preformed by outside trades is separate from my design fee and my client and I work together to build a satisfactory budget.

 What if I want to work with you but I have a small budget?

-For those clients who have a smaller budget or project I offer several different value packages such as a Skype call an in home consult, or a design day.
-Also, some clients decide to work in phases and tackle a room per year.
+For those clients who have a smaller budget or project I offer several different value packages such as a Skype call, a two hour in home consult, or a Design Day.
+Clients can also choose to work in phases and tackle one or two rooms per year.
 Not everything has to be done all at once.